juglab/featureforest/README.md

 The plugin documentation is [here](docs/index.md).

 ## Installation
-It is highly recommended to use a python environment manager like [conda] to create a clean environment for installation.
-You can install all the requirements using provided environment config files:
+To install this plugin you need to use [conda] or [mamba] to create a environment and install the requirements.
+Use the commands below to create the environment and install the plugin:
 ```bash
 # for GPU
 conda env create -f ./env_gpu.yml